Etizolam vs Xanax: What You Should Know

 Etizolam and Xanax are both treatments for anxiety disorder, often seen in a drug addiction treatment center in North Carolina.
 The Anxiety and Depression Association of America estimates around 18 percent of the adult population in the U.S. experience anxiety, yet, only 37 percent get treatment.
 There are many similarities between these two medications and some differences, too.
 Whether you’re simply trying to decide between using Etizolam vs. Xanax to manage your anxiety or you’ve tried both, it’s important to know about the similarities and the differences.

-At Red Oak Recovery®, we’re proud to offer benzo addiction treatment as well as dual diagnosis treatment for those suffering from anxiety.
+At Red Oak Recovery®, we’re proud to offer Xanax addiction treatment as well as dual diagnosis treatment for those suffering from anxiety.
 Please don’t struggle with substance use disorder alone.
 Let us help.
 To learn more about our services or to enroll in our anxiety treatment program, please contact Red Oak Recovery® today at 866.457.7590 or use our convenient online form.

 What Is Etizolam?